Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Results

-Table \ref{tab:code} displays the granularity of the GPT-generated code, including the number of files, classes, methods, and statements, along with the average, median, maximum, and minimum values of LOC, cyclomatic complexity (CC), and cognitive complexity (CogC) for these elements.
+Table \ref{tab:code} displays the granularity of the self-admitted GPT-generated code, including the number of files, classes, methods, and statements, along with the average, median, maximum, and minimum values of LOC, cyclomatic complexity (CC), and cognitive complexity (CogC) for these elements.
 Due to the majority of generated statements having a complexity of zero, the complexities of these statements are not listed.
-Figure \ref{fig:code_metrics} shows the distribution of LOC, cyclomatic complexity, and cognitive complexity for all GPT-generated code.
-The median LOC for the code range from 12 to 36 across the five programming languages, indicating that GPT-generated code tends to be relatively short.
-For the longest code snippets in these five languages, Python is an exception where developers use ChatGPT to create a regression tree algorithm featuring several classes \footnote{\url{https://github.com/mattrmd/joplen_mlsp2024/blob/main/joplen/src/JOPLEn/custom\_trees.py}} ; for the other languages, the longest snippets \footnote{\url{https://github.com/Hiyoteam/HCPlus-Plugins/blob/main/plugins/i18n_extension/index.js}} \footnote{\url{https://github.com/robinWongM-archives/nt-bytecode-analyzer/blob/main/opcode.ts}} \footnote{\url{https://github.com/happyfool1/HoldemHandHistory/blob/main/PlayerBetSizeReports2.java}} \footnote{\url{https://github.com/bryanmcelvy/microHeartMonitor/blob/main/src/app/Font.c}} typically result from developers using ChatGPT to mass-produce data or code with a fixed format.
-Regarding complexity, the GPT-generated code exhibits low complexity levels, with median cyclomatic complexity values from 2 to 5 and cognitive complexity values between 1 and 3 across the five programming languages.
-This indicates that GPT-generated code is generally simpler and potentially less sophisticated, suitable for straightforward applications but possibly inadequate for more complex or critical tasks.
+Figure \ref{fig:code_metrics} shows the distribution of LOC, cyclomatic complexity, and cognitive complexity for all self-admitted GPT-generated code.
+The median LOC for all code ranges from 10 to 63 across the five languages, with the majority of code snippets being relatively short and a smaller portion exhibiting moderate length.
+This suggests that the self-admitted GPT-generated code segments are typically concise, potentially reflecting their use for simpler tasks or as supplementary components within larger projects.
+For the longest code snippets in these five languages, Python is an exception where developers use ChatGPT to create a file that implements a module of mathematical computation tool functions ~\cite{math_tools}; for the other languages, the longest snippets ~\cite{TMoreTest.js, OpenApiV30.ts, DefaultIconPack.java, DovesLapTimer.cpp} typically result from developers using ChatGPT to mass-produce data or code with a fixed format.
+Regarding complexity, the GPT-generated code exhibits low complexity levels, with median cyclomatic complexity values from 1 to 3 and cognitive complexity values between 0 and 4 across the five programming languages.
+This indicates that while developers use ChatGPT/Copilot to generate code of a certain scale, the output is generally simpler and less sophisticated, suitable for routine or boilerplate code and straightforward applications, but possibly inadequate for complex programming challenges.